 Ref.
 Item Description Comment Recommendation 9-5.709 Procedures The Planning Commission may allow modifications to the dimensional requirements, design standards, and other requirements of this article when so doing is consistent with the purposes of the General Plan and the district and would, because of practical difficulties, topography, and similar physical conditions, result in better design, environmental protection, and land use planning.
 The Zoning Administrator may review and approve modifications that are requested because a lot is substandard.
 All other modifications shall require Planning Commission approval.
 All modifications under this section shall be processed as use permits pursuant to the procedures of Article 27 of this Code.
-Indicate if any modifications to the design standards are requested for the planning commission or zoning administrator's review. g and Irrigation (referenced from included because it is referenced in 9- 5.1001 General Require- ments General requirements for design, installation and maintenance, required prior to a certificate of occupancy TAILIGIE 7, ILEITI 700
+Indicate if any modifications to the design standards are requested for the planning commission or zoning administrator's review. · g and Irrigation (referenced from included because it is referenced in - neview OF ITHIS AFTICIE IS Article 7, Item 708 9- 5.1001 General Require- ments General requirements for design, installation and maintenance, required prior to a certificate of occupancy